-Now, if you’re not familiar with tinctures, it’s an extract of an herb in alcohol (in the same way that tea is also an extract, except you’re using water instead of alcohol).
+Now, if you’re not familiar with tinctures, they’re an extract of herbs in alcohol (in the same way that tea is also an extract, except you’re using water instead of alcohol).

-If you’d like to try this method, then go with this chamomile tincture.
+If you’d like to try this method, then here’s a chamomile tincture to try.